Gomboc-AI/ide-extension/README_DEV.md

 Optionally you can run `npm run commit` to pull up a command prompt for generating a conventional commit.

+#### Releases

+Releases are triggered by CI using [semantic-release](https://semantic-release.gitbook.io/semantic-release).
+Pull requests with commits of type `feat`, `fix` and `perf` will trigger a new release.
+To avoid a release you can add a scope of `no-release` to your commits to tell `semantic-release` to not include the commit.

 #### Publishing
 We are using the `vsce` package in order to publish.
 For now, this will be done as a manual process.